bepisvr/bepisvr.github.io/doc/accounts/Keycloak on Render and CockroachDB.md

 Don't worry those are normal (if anyone knows how to fix them let me know!)

-10. After 5-10 minutes you should get a green check mark, and you can access your server by clicking at the link in the top left
+10. After 5-10 minutes it should finish setting up, and you should get a green `Live`.
+Now you can access your server by clicking at the link in the top left

 ![access link](https://github.com/bepisvr/bepisvr.github.io/blob/main/doc/accounts/media/access%20link.png?raw=true)